Wound suturing

 Treatment Outcomes and Evidence

-Clinical studies show that properly performed suturing can accelerate wound healing by 40-60%, with scar width reduced by over 50%.
+Clinical studies show that properly performed suturing can accelerate wound healing by 40-60% and reduce scar width by over 50%.
 The American Surgical Association reports that infection rates can decrease from 15% to below 3% compared to natural healing.

 Cosmetically, subcutaneous suturing techniques in facial trauma achieve patient satisfaction rates over 85%.
-Long-term follow-up indicates that properly sutured wounds can hide scars within skin textures after 6-12 months, and functional wounds recover tissue strength by over 90%.
+Long-term follow-up indicates that properly sutured wounds can hide scars within skin textures after 6-12 months, and functional wounds recover over 90% of tissue strength.

 Alternatives